AndrewMarty/AndrewMarty/README.md

 - :seedling: Node.js & Wordpress.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I read tech articles and help people on habr.

 - :mailbox:How to reach me: <a href="https://t.me/Andrey_marty">✉️</a>